The Robbins Lecture Series

 Massachusetts Institute of Technology

-The 2013 Robbins Lecture is the 51st in the series established by Mr. Fred Robbins to bring to Pomona College distinguished chemists to discuss their current research.
+The 2014 Robbins Lecture Series is the 52nd in the series established by Mr. Fred Robbins to bring to Pomona College distinguished chemists to discuss their current research.

 Seaver North Auditorium